-Flow cytometry uses a panel of antibodies to accurately differentiate the lineage of the cells in a sample (immunopheotyping).
+Flow cytometry uses a panel of antibodies to accurately differentiate the lineage of the cells in a sample (immunophenotyping).
 This allows us to differentiate between lymphoid (including distinguishing T or B cell) and myeloid cells, as well as between acute and chronic leukaemias.
 There is growing evidence that the immunophenotype can also be useful for predicting prognosis.
-This service is available for dogs and cats and we report the results the same day that the sample is submitted to us.
+This service is available for dogs and cats and we report the results by the end of the following working day after receipt of the sample.

-In cases with an equivocal cytological diagnosis of lymphoma or leukaemia, flow cytometry can also be helpful to determine if an antigenically homogeneous (likely clonal) population of cells is present, or whether there is an abnormal (aberrant) immunophenotype, which may be supportive of a neoplastic origin.
+In cases with an equivocal cytological diagnosis of lymphoma or leukaemia, flow cytometry can also be helpful to determine if an antigenically homogeneous (likely clonal) population of cells is present, or whether there is an abnormal (aberrant) immunophenotype, which may be supportive of a neoplastic process (especially useful in T zone lymphoma).

-Please do not hesitate to contact the laboratory (01223 337625/337635) if you have any questions relating to flow cytometry or you would like to discuss whether it is suitable for your patient.
+Please do not hesitate to contact the laboratory (01223 337625) if you have any questions relating to flow cytometry or you would like to discuss whether it is suitable for your patient.

 Samples submitted for flow cytometry include a cell count on the sample (machine count in leukaemia cases or fluid cell count for lymphoma cases) and a brief cytological description of the cells, however if a full cytology report or CBC is required, this should be requested separately.
 We evaluate the suitability of all samples prior to setting up the flow and if the sample is not appropriate, we will contact you to discuss this.
 A small sample evaluation fee will be applied to these samples if flow cytometry is not performed.
+Please note that samples must be taken from an affected tissue (i.e. lymph node or infiltrated organ aspirates in a lymphoma, blood where circulating neoplastic cells are present such as stage V lymphoma or leukaemia).